rgscherf/diapertime/README.md

 ## Features - Quick

+- events/persist-event! should not return user map
+  - move to separate function.
 - New event feed defaults to avg of last X feeds
 - Add landing page copy with my twitter and github
 - 404 page